ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 <div class="reco" id="LANG-UNSAFE-ENCP" type="Rule" title="Encapsulation of *unsafe* features">

-In secure development of a Rust software component (crate or module), all *unsafe* code must be encapsulated in such a way that:
+In secure development of a Rust software component (crate or module), all *unsafe* code MUST be encapsulated in such a way that:

 * either it exposes a safe behavior to the user, in which no safe interaction can result in UB (undefined behavior);